jruizvar/cnn-model/README.md

 architecture based on convolutional layers.
 As a result, the convolutional NN outperforms the shallow model in terms of classification accuracy.

-Each model is trained on 4 different datasets created by selecting images with total energy above a threshold that varies from 0 to 30 GeV in steps of 10 GeV.
-Regardless of the threshold, we ensure 20K examples for training and 20K examples for validation.
-The optimization was run in batches of 128 images during 10K steps, for a total of 64 epochs.

 <table>
   <tr>
     <th colspan="6"><span style="font-weight:bold">Accuracy Results</span></th>